ModischFabrications/Anti-FFRB/README.md

 4. Alert if f_pos ~= h_pos
 ```

+## Motivation
+[Body-focused repetitive behaviors (BFRBs)](https://www.webmd.com/mental-health/ss/slideshow-understanding-body-focused-repetitive-behavior) are better known under their common symptoms like nail biting, hair pulling, nose picking and more.

+This script should make it easier to combat these bad habits by supervising you through your webcam and alerting you whenever they happen.

 ## Installation
 This is for development, use the website if you are a user!